 environmental variables influencing sample to sample simularity

-I research computational methods in ecological data, specifically within Metabarcoding, associating community structure with the environment, I have also looked at rare and pathogenic species in large amounts of data.
+I also research computational methods in general ecological data: specifically within Metabarcoding, which is the idea of using a single gene region to parse out which species are in a sample; Working out how to associate community structure with the environment; and looking at rare and pathogenic species in large amounts of data

 K-mer comparison methods that estimate distances between gnomic data can be used to generate environmental sample to sample distances in both metagenomic and metabarcoding applications.
 A pair-wise matrix of distances can be clustered via hierarchical methods.
 This De novo clustering of k-mer derived distances may describe the community structure of such samples, and may correlate with the environment.
 Such is the case with data correlated with soil measurements in the Atacama desert or data of shipping ports with sampling location from around the world.
 Some of the algorithms that can be leveraged to do this, like those using sketching (as is the case with Mash), suffix trees, or de Bruijn graphs show increased speed over original methods.
 Such methods can also be used to determine the presence or absence of a targeted species, as is shown with the search for the yeast C. Neoformans in 12634 18S metagenomic datasets.
 Available methods in k-mer analysis can be used in metagenomic and metabarcoding studies for the determination of significant subsets and for the presence absence of particular species.